Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

     -   ### Visitor Goals

-        1. As a Visitor, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are, where they are, what they have to offer and how they intend to deliver.
+        i.
+As a Visitor, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are, where they are, what they have to offer and how they intend to deliver.

-        2. As a Visitor, I want to be able to easily navigate throughout the site to find content.
+        ii..
+As a Visitor, I want to be able to easily navigate throughout the site to find content.

-        3. As a Visitor, I want to see some samples of the artistic services they provide
+        iii.
+As a Visitor, I want to see some samples of the artistic services they provide

-        4. As a Visitor, I also want to locate their social media links to see their followings on social media and determine how trusted and known they are.
+        iv.
+As a Visitor, I also want to locate their social media links to see their followings on social media and determine how trusted and known they are.

-        5. As a Visitor, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.
+        v.
+As a Visitor, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.

-        6. As a Visitor, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.
+        vi.
+As a Visitor, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.

 -   ## Client Stories

     -   ### Client Goals

-        1. As a Potential Client, I want to check to see if there are any newly added cartoons, comics, illustrations and animations while browsing their daily exhibits of different artists.
+        i.
+As a Potential Client, I want to check to see if there are any newly added cartoons, comics, illustrations and animations while browsing their daily exhibits of different artists.

-        2. As a Potential Client, I want to check to see if there are any new artists or any new services on offer.
+        ii.
+As a Potential Client, I want to check to see if there are any new artists or any new services on offer.

-        3. As a Potential Client, I want to find community links and links to all the artists' portfolios.
+        iii.
+As a Potential Client, I want to find community links and links to all the artists' portfolios.

-        4. As a Potential Client, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.
+        iv.
+As a Potential Client, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.

-        5. As a Potential Client, I want to detail what I am looking to create with artwork as well as text.
+        v.
+As a Potential Client, I want to detail what I am looking to create with artwork as well as text.

-        6. As a Potential Client, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.
+        vi.
+As a Potential Client, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.

 -   ## Artist Stories

     -   ### Artist Goals

-        1. As a Potential Artist, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are and what they have to offer.
+        i.
+As a Potential Artist, I want to easily understand the main purpose of the site, learn more about the collective and get a feeling for who they are and what they have to offer.

-        2. As a Potential Artist, I want to see whether my work might suit that of the Toon Bazaar collective and whether it might be a community I would like to join.
+        ii.
+As a Potential Artist, I want to see whether my work might suit that of the Toon Bazaar collective and whether it might be a community I would like to join.

-        3. As a Potential Artist, I want to find community links, social media links and links to all the artists' portfolios to further my knowledge and understanding of the collective.
+        iii.
+As a Potential Artist, I want to find community links, social media links and links to all the artists' portfolios to further my knowledge and understanding of the collective.

-        4. As a Potential Artist, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.
+        iv.
+As a Potential Artist, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.

-        5. As a Potential Artist, I want to sign up to the Newsletter so that I am emailed any major news or updates.
+        v.
+As a Potential Artist, I want to sign up to the Newsletter so that I am emailed any major news or updates.

-        6. As a Potential Artist, I want the option to send in a sample of my artwork to gauge their interest in my work.
+        vi.
+As a Potential Artist, I want the option to send in a sample of my artwork to gauge their interest in my work.

 -   # Design